 For three years, Professor Eads chaired the Texas State Bar’s committee that studied possible changes in the disciplinary rules that govern lawyer behavior.
 She was asked to chair this committee by the Texas Supreme Court.
 In 2007, Linda received the State Bar’s President’s Award—the highest award given by the State Bar of Texas—for her work in chairing this committee.

 From January 1999 to September 2000, Professor Eads was on leave from the University in order to assume the post of Deputy Attorney General for Litigation for the State of Texas.
 In this position she directed the State’s civil litigation and supervised more than 300 lawyers in the 10 civil litigation divisions in the Texas Attorney General’s Office.

 Professor Eads received her B.A. in International Studies with Honors from the American University located in Washington, D.C. and she earned her J.D. with Honors from the University of Texas at Austin.
 Prior to joining the Law School faculty, Professor Eads served as a trial attorney with the Tax Division of the United States Department of Justice.

-Professor Eads has been named to the American Law Institute and is recognized as one of Texas' top women lawyers.
-At Southern Methodist University she has received the University Scholar/Teacher of the Year Award, the University Golden Mustang Teaching Award, the Law School’s Don Smart Teaching Award (4 times), and the Law School’s Don Smart Directed Research Award (3 times).
+Professor Eads was named to the American Law Institute and is recognized as one of Texas' top women lawyers.
+At Southern Methodist University she received the University Scholar/Teacher of the Year Award, the University Golden Mustang Teaching Award, the Law School’s Don Smart Teaching Award (4 times), and the Law School’s Don Smart Directed Research Award (3 times).
 At the United States Department of Justice, she received the United States Attorney General's Special Commendation Award and several Outstanding Attorney Awards.